Jezusstraat

 Education

-This project concerns the renovation and restoration of the former Provincial Safety Institute in the historic city centre of Antwerp.
+Renovation and restoration of the former Provincial Safety Institute in Antwerp's Jezusstraat in the historic city centre.

 Status